pimbrouwers/Validus/README.md

 open Validus

 // Define a validator which checks if an int is greater than
-// 100 displaying the standard error message. let greaterThanOrEqualTo100 =
+// or equal to 100 displaying the standard error message. let greaterThanOrEqualTo100 =
   Check.Int.greaterThanOrEqualTo 100 "fieldName"

 greaterThanOrEqualTo100 12 // Result<int, ValidationErrors>

 // Define a validator which checks if an int is greater than
-// 100 displaying a custom error message. let greaterThanOrEqualTo100Custom =
+// or equal to 100 displaying a custom error message. let greaterThanOrEqualTo100Custom =
   let msg = sprintf "%s must be greater than or equal to 100" Check.WithMessage.Int.greaterThanOrEqualTo 100 msg "fieldName"